-I received my PhD (in Political Science) from Aarhus University in 2014.
+I received my PhD in Political Science from Aarhus University (December 2013).
 My dissertation examined socioeconomic inequality and civil conflict.
 You can freely access the summary of my dissertation online.
 The core of my dissertation research has been published in the Journal of Peace Research and Conflict Management and Peace Science.

 Between October 2013 and June 2014, I was a member of the project “Democratic Deepening and Regression (DEDERE)” (PI: Svend-Erik Skaaning, Aarhus University).
 My research within DEDERE has been published in Comparative Political Studies (co-authored with Svend-Erik Skaaning and John Gerring).
 Another article co-authored with Svend-Erik Skaaning has been published in the Journal of Peace Research.